echelonx-ai/Petroineos/README.md

 2. `neural_network.py`: Defines the code for the 2 types of model we experiment with.
 I particularly experiment with two models: `LSTM` and `Multi Layer Perceptron`
 3. `arguments.py`: Defines all the hyper parameters and other args to run the code
 4. `main.py`: Defines functions for training, validation and testing the model and saving the weights
+5. `DataExploration.ipynb`: is a jupyter notebook that explores the data, and runs a simple ARIMA model for forecasting

 There are multiple arguments that can be edited either in the `./Energy_Demand/arguments.py` file, or simply via the terminal by using the relevant flag For example the type of model you want to train / test, can be selected by editing the model name arg i.e. `--model_name $model_name` where `$model_name` is a string option `"lstm"` or `"ffn"` to select the LSTM or Multi Layer Perceptron model respectively.